emilianvrd/Maneuvers/Fantasy maneuvers/Backgrounds.md

 ## Acrobat
 n a circus or on the streets, you earned your pay by performing as an acrobat.
 You might have turned to adventuring when the money dried up, or simply decided to put your skills to better use.

 Choose two ability boosts.
-One must be to Strength or Dexterity, and one is a free ability boost.
+One must be to Might or Dexterity, and one is a free ability boost.

 You're proficient in the Acrobatics skill, the Circus lore skill, and four Skills of your choice.
 You gain the Line Dancer Talent and two other Talents of your choice.